 Mineral wool is the ideal fire protection material since it is non-combustible.

-What is the difference between glass mineral wool and rock mineral wool?
+What is the difference between glass wool and stone wool?

-Glass mineral wool is manufactured from molten silica.
-Rock mineral wool is manufactured from molten rock.
+Glass wool is manufactured from molten silica.
+Stone wool is manufactured from molten rock.

 Is mineral wool carginogenic?